nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `INDEX` should not exceed the total number of applicants in the displayed applicants list.

 Examples:
-* `list` followed by `ummark 2` unmarks the 2nd applicant listed in RecruitIn to "Not Done".
+* After using the command `list`, `ummark 2` unmarks the 2nd applicant listed in RecruitIn to "Not Done".
-* `find n/John` followed by `unmark 1` unmarks the 1st applicant in the results of the `find` command.
+* After using the command `find n/John`, `unmark 1` unmarks the 1st applicant in the results of the `find` command.
-* `list` followed by `unmark 2 4 6` unmarks the 2nd, 4th and 6th applicant listed in RecruitIn to "Not Done".
+* After using the command `list`, `unmark 2 4 6` unmarks the 2nd, 4th and 6th applicant listed in RecruitIn to "Not Done".

 ### Deleting marked applicants: `delete_marked`